 10 Things To Keep In Mind For Your Safety

 1. The "season" for deer/auto collisions is from mid-September to late December, for moose, it's September and October, although such accidents have been known to occur at any time of the year.

-2. Dawn and dusk are the most dangerous times because that's when the deer are more active (back on the block we just said they were crepuscular) and visibility is the worst.
+2. Dawn and dusk are the most dangerous times because that's when the deer are more active and visibility is at its worst.
 Phenomena such as solar glare from the rising or setting sun, and the dim light of dawn and dusk make it difficult to see clearly.